nla-group/classix/README.md

 ## :art: Reproducible experiment
-All empirical data in the paper are reproducible by running the code in the folder of ["exp"](https://github.com/nla-group/classix/tree/master/exp).
+All experiment in the paper referenced below are reproducible by running the code in the folder of ["exp"](https://github.com/nla-group/classix/tree/master/exp).
-Before running, ensure the dependency package `scikit-learn` and `hdbscan` are installed, and compile ``Quickshift++`` code (obtained in [Quickshift++: Provably Good Initializations for Sample-Based Mean Shift](https://github.com/google/quickshift)).
+Before running, ensure the dependencies `scikit-learn` and `hdbscan` are installed, and compile the ``Quickshift++`` code ([Quickshift++: Provably Good Initializations for Sample-Based Mean Shift](https://github.com/google/quickshift)).
 After configuring all of these, run the commands below.

 ```
 cd exp